wkaisertexas/wkaisertexas.github.io/src/content/blog/how-and-why.md

 Perhaps a niche concern for some, centralized analytics is a large concern for me.
 Multi-platform publishing on the internet is chaotic and figuring out what projects are doing well is incredibly hard to figure out and keep track.

 Personally, I use Google's [Looker Studio](https://lookerstudio.google.com) to have a weekly scheduled report to about anything published.
 Though integrations to YouTube analytics and more exist, most blogging sites do not have easy analytics connections.
-Going all-in on Google Analytics on the site to have a centralized map of where things are published is a great way to learn more about what you creating and the impact it has (my intention is to write a seperate post about how I have setup looker studio and how to make custom integrations).
+Going all-in on Google Analytics on the site to have a centralized map of where things are published is a great way to learn more about what you creating and the impact it has (my intention is to write a separate post about how I have setup looker studio and how to make custom integrations).

 ![Looker studio setup monitoring personal report](/blog/how-and-why/looker-studio.png)